Super Ghouls 'n Ghosts: Gameplay

 Arthur starts in the Steel Armor with a lance.
 If he gets hit by an enemy or projectile, he loses his armor and is reduced to his underpants; getting hit again results in the loss of a life.
 An ability not present in previous series entries is the double jump, which allows Arthur to leap, then jump again when in mid-air.
 Although there is no control of momentum during a single jump, Arthur can change direction through a double jump.
 Other weapons can be picked up along the way, such as a faster-speed knife, hatchets, cross bows, daggers, and torches with short arcs that explode on contact.
 However, only one can be held at a time.
 Like in Ghouls n' Ghosts, hidden treasure chests can be found for weapons, armor upgrades, and bonus points.
-Chests have unwanted deadly traps, and an magician, the Conjurer, transforms Arthur into one of four weaker forms temporarily: a baby, a girl, a seal or a wasp.
+Chests have unwanted deadly traps, and a magician, the Conjurer, transforms Arthur into one of four weaker forms temporarily: a baby, a girl, a seal or a wasp.
 Chests only appear when moving through specific areas of the screen.

-Bronze and Gold armor is collectable.
+Bronze and Gold armor are collectable.
 A bronze armor equips Arthur with a Weapon of Enchantment, a more powerful version of the weapon he's holding, such as flamed lances, lightning bolt daggers, and even more fiery torches.
-A gold armor, a new feature for the series, provides him the enchanted weapon plus a Moon Shield, which protects him from one hit and only works while standing still, and magic that can power up his weapon even more.
+A gold armor, a new feature for the series, provides him the enchanted weapon plus a Moon Shield, which protects him from one projectile and only works while standing still, and magic that typically hits most of the screen and needs to be charged up.